 According to the Small Business Association, 36-53% of small businesses face litigation which costs on average $50K-100K to resolve.
-For this reason, it is very important to be protected by a Business Owner Policy (BOP) Insurance, which protects businesses against client lawsuits and unforeseen expenses that could force them to close for good.
+For this reason, it is very important to be protected by a Business Owners Policy (BOP) Insurance, which protects businesses against client lawsuits and unforeseen expenses that could force them to close for good.

 A Business Owner Policy (BOP) provides three types of coverage: property, general liability, and business interruption (or business income interruption).
 All are combined into one ‘master policy’, or package deal combining the most important types of coverages for small to mid-sized businesses.